ADHD Burnout in Mothers: Signs, Causes and Recovery

 Executive dysfunction and decision paralysis

 This is not laziness or a lack of intelligence.
-It is what happens when the brain's planning and prioritisation systems are depleted beyond their capacity, and it is one of the most misunderstood ADHD challenges of new motherhood.
+It is what happens when the brain's planning and prioritisation systems are depleted beyond their capacity, and it is one of the most misunderstood ADHD challenges of motherhood.

 Brain fog, dissociation, and feeling blank